 Things to Consider with Business Auto Insurance:

-Sometimes personal vehicles are driven for business purposes.
-Many times, the type of insurance needed – personal vs business – is determined by the type of driving being done, who will be doing the driving, and if employees will be driving the vehicles.
+Sometimes businesses drive personal vehicles for business purposes.
+Consider the following factors to determine the type of insurance you need: the type of driving being done, who will be doing the driving, and if employees will be driving the vehicles

 - The type of driving might include commuting, transporting tools/supplies, if it has attachments, or if it will be used for driving services such as Uber or Lyft.